Call for Proposals to Community-based Archives

 - The expected length of the grant, including the reason for this duration (note: grant periods cannot exceed two years).

 - A description of the outcomes and benefits of the funded work:

 - How would the work further the mission of the organization?

 - How would the work benefit the community?

 - A reflection on how the archive would define success for the project.

 In addition to the Word document, proposals should include annual operating budget statements for the previous two years, and biographical sketch(es) for the project lead(s).
 These materials are due by July 1, 2019, and should be submitted in an email to firstname.lastname@example.org.
 The Foundation will notify applicants of the status of their submissions by July 31, 2019.
 If selected by reviewers, additional information and materials may be requested.
 Pending approval of the proposal by Mellon's Board of Trustees, the grant would start on January 1, 2020.

-If you would like to sign up for email alerts, or if you have any questions about this CFP, please write to us at email@example.com or call 212-500-2475.
+Visit our applicant resources for more information and resources related to eligibility and the application process.
+If you would like to sign up for email alerts, or if you have any questions about this CFP, please write to us at email@example.com.